Now we’re cooking with gas: hamburger menus in the kitchen

 by Sarah

-Since the indoor temperature of our termite house/renovation project is currently a balmy seven degrees, Matt and I have been working from a rental flat in Aveiro until it warms up enough for us to go home.
+Since the indoor temperature of my termite house/renovation project is currently a balmy seven degrees, I have been working from a rental flat in Aveiro until it warms up enough for me to go home.
 It’s a cute place in the historic centre of town, but it has—bar none—the worst cooker I’ve ever used.

 And that includes the setup in our 1970s disaster-zone of a kitchen, which consists of a single IKEA hot plate and a toaster oven.